joe-irving/freedomtour/_posts/2021-08-05-weymouth-9-10th-august.md

 permalink: weymouth

 ---
-The Freedom Tour is  Weymouth.
+The Freedom Tour is in Weymouth.
 Below are our plans.

 ## Monday